pantsbuild/actions/README.md

 # Pants Github Actions

-This repository houses actions used by the panstbuild projects.
+This repository houses actions used by the pantsbuild projects.
 Other use is not discouraged, but it's also not actively supported at this time.

 When adding a new action, just claim a meaningful top-level directory name to house it and then